Find Grad Schools

 • Head Athletic Trainer

-In 2016, there was an estimated number of 27,800 jobs in the United States for Athletic Trainer.
+In the United States, there were 27,800 jobs for Athletic Trainer in 2016.
 New jobs are being produced at a rate of 22.7% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Athletic Trainer by 2026.
-Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.
+The BLS estimates 2,200 yearly job openings in this field.

 undefined